What to look when choosing a Business Intelligence tool?

 Example:

 Think of a SaaS company that starts with a small user base but rapidly grows.
-They use an embedded BI tool that scales effortlesslywith their increasing data volumes and user numbers, ensuring they can continue to deliver reliable, real-time analytics to their customers.
+They use an embedded BI tool that scales effortlessly with their increasing data volumes and user numbers, ensuring they can continue to deliver reliable, real-time analytics to their customers.

 A great BI tool should be like a smartphone—powerful yet easy for anyone to use.
+Evaluate the following criteria to Choose right BI Reporting tool for your needs.

 User-Friendly Interface: Opt for an intuitive design that non-technical users can navigate.